linuxdeepin/deepin-manual/manual/deepin-appstore/en_US/index.md

 ### Download/Install Applications
 Deepin Store offers one-click download and installation of applications.
 During the downloading and installing process, you can pause and delete, as well as view the current progress.

+Deepin Store supports application sync.
+After sign in, you can sync the apps installed on other devices with that account,  and install the remote app at one click.

+#### Install Local App

 1. On Deepin Store interface, click the application image to enter app page.
 2. Click on ![Install](icon/installfordetail.svg) to automatically download and then install in **Download**.